egibs/deepwalk/README.md

 ## Acknowledgements

-[wk8](https://github.com/wk8) for their extremely handy `go-ordered-map` [package](https://pkg.go.dev/github.com/wk8/go-ordered-map/v2@v2.1.8)
+[wk8](https://github.com/wk8) for their extremely handy [go-ordered-map](https://pkg.go.dev/github.com/wk8/go-ordered-map/v2@v2.1.8) package
-  - I take `collections.OrderedDict` for granted in Python and this was extremely easy to implement
+  - It is easy to take `collections.OrderedDict` for granted in Python and this was extremely easy to implement

 ## TODO

-For now, I really just wanted to publish my first Go package since I'd never done that.
-Eventually I may add a `GoReleaser` Workflow to this repository
+- For now, the functionality of the package is the primary goal, but eventually more robust examples, functionality, and documentation are on the table
-I do want to make a version that locates a desired value, if present, in a map.
+- Adding a `GoReleaser` Workflow and tweaking the package to account for that is potentially worth doing as well